mtorchiano/mtorchiano.github.io/about.md

 ---

 [Full Professor](https://softeng.polito.it/torchiano) in Software Engineering at Politecnico di Torino.

 I like quantitative, empirically sound opinions, and goal oriented visualizations.

-My erratic research interests include but are not limited software modeling notations, open-data quality, static code analysis, Off-The-Shelf based development, agile methods, information visualization, green software, and code obfuscation….and since a while blogger and even twitter user.
+My erratic research interests include but are not limited software modeling notations, open-data quality, static code analysis, Off-The-Shelf based development, agile methods, information visualization, green software, and code obfuscation.

+You can find some of my photos on my Instagram profile

 ---